-The minor in Temporary Environments requires successful completion of 18 credits across four subject areas, as outlined in the chart below.
+The Temporary Environments minor requires successful completion of 18 credits across four subject areas, as outlined in the chart below.
 Please note that PLSD 2003 History and Theory of Temporary Environments is required of all students intending to complete this minor.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.

 A student who has completed this minor should be able to demonstrate:

 - competent knowledge of the historical role of temporary structures and environments as social innovations.

 - competence in the creation of drawings, diagrams, and models to represent, develop, and test concepts.

 - understanding in the functional knowledge of production elements such as project planning, installation procedures, project management, and specification of materials and equipment.

 - understanding of the language and importance of the simple concepts of scale, tectonics, systems, mechanics, and space making for temporary environments that include shelters, markets, or events.

 - strength in working on individual projects, as a member on a team, as well as on integrating effective communication with community stakeholders that impact the design process and/or field research.

 Minors are available to undergraduate students across The New School except those students at Lang and the Bachelors Program for Adults and Transfer Students who are completing a self-designed BA or BS in Liberal Arts, who are not permitted to declare minors.
 For students at Lang or the Bachelors Program for Adults and Transfer Students interested in pursuing a deeper study of this subject area, opportunities are available through the self-designed major in Liberal Arts.
 To explore this, contact an academic advisor or read more information about self-designed options for Lang or the Bachelors Program for Adults and Transfer Students.